-The Program has targets for the numbers of new apprentices to trainees/cadets.
-As a result of more trainees/cadets being supported than apprentices through Round 1, Round 2 intends to offer funding for up to 400 apprentices and 250 trainees/cadets.
-Eligible organisations should consider this balance when nominating their preferences.
+The program aims to support equal numbers of new apprentices to trainees/cadets.
+As a result of more trainees/cadets being supported than apprentices in rounds 1 and 2, round 3 will only offer funding for apprenticeship positions.

 It is recognised that rural and remote organisations have additional challenges in recruiting and retaining apprentices, trainees and cadets, including access to training providers and smaller populations.